 Manual marketing tasks will never go away entirely.
 Advancements to modern martech, though, means you can automate many of your day-to-day duties.
 One such task is consent management.

-With a customer data platform (CDP) like BlueConic, which has consent management functionality built in, our customers have achieved GDPR compliance with ease.
+With a customer data platform like BlueConic, which has consent management functionality built in, our customers have achieved GDPR compliance since its inception with ease.

 Simply put, platforms like ours help marketers like you know when consent messaging need to be served to users — like, say, California residents who fall under CCPA jurisdiction.

-This, in turn, can help ease any failure-to-comply concerns you have.
+This, in turn, can help ease any CCPA compliance concerns you have.

 As with any other regulations you must comply with, looping in legal is a must.
 However, a solution like ours can handle arguably the biggest component of consumer data law compliance for you.